CAT 2025 exam will be conducted on November 30, 2025.

 Simply take a few mock tests to give final touches to your CAT exam preparation.

-Step 6 – Never forget to do timely revision
+Step 6 – Do timely revision

 Timely revision!